History of Youth Leadership Bartholomew County:

 In 2006, Columbus Service League accepted the responsibility to continue this wonderful program.
 For eleven years Columbus Service League ran the YLBC program growing it to over 275 participants, increasing its visibility, and making its leadership program one of the best in central Indiana.

 In 2016, CSL ended a very long and prosperous partnership with the Columbus community, by putting an end to all of their service work closing a chapter that lasted for over 50 years.
 This unfortunately included ending ties with YLBC.
-However, Columbus Service League made it possible for the YLBC program to continue in Bartholomew County by giving $20,000 to the Bartholomew Consolidate School Foundation, acting as fiscal agent, to oversee and manage the funds raised towards this worthwhile Leadership Program.
+However, Columbus Service League made it possible for the YLBC program to continue in Bartholomew County by giving $20,000 to the Bartholomew Consolidated School Foundation, acting as fiscal agent, to oversee and manage the funds raised towards this worthwhile Leadership Program.